Beaumont Health revises pandemic visitation policy, makes exceptions for patients without COVID-19

 DETROIT – Beaumont Health has updated COVID-19 visitation guidelines across the health system.

-Beginning Monday, Feb.
-15 at 8 a.m. visitation will be permitted for patients who do not have or are not suspected of having COVID-19.
+Beginning 8 a.m.
+Monday, Feb.
+15, visitation will be permitted for patients who do not have or are not suspected of having COVID-19.

 In a news release issued Sunday, the hospital system stated the policy change, “supports Beaumont’s commitment to on-site family presence and care planning discussions.”